-Please note that, as of 1st April 2016, all studies taking place in the NHS in England need to go through the Health Research Authority (HRA) for approval.
+Please note that, as of 1st April 2016, all studies taking place in the NHS in England and Wales need to go through the Health Research Authority (HRA)/Health and Care Research Wales (HCRW) for approval.
 This replaces the previous submissions to REC and NHS R&D and is a slightly different process.
 Submissions are still completed through the IRAS form.
-Any studies taking place in Scotland, Wales and/or Northern Ireland will also require separate permission for these countries, but this should not require multiple applications and will be coordinated through the lead country.
+Any studies taking place in Scotland and/or Northern Ireland will also require separate permission for these countries, but this should not require multiple applications and will be coordinated through the lead country.

-Application is via the IRAS system.
+Application for all of the UK nations is via the IRAS system.
 To complete your IRAS application, visit www.myresearchproject.org.uk.
-You will need to attach all the study documentation to your application, including participant documents (invitations, information sheets and consent forms), evidence of insurance, study protocol, and Statement of Activities and Schedule of Events which detail what activities you are planning to carry out at each site.
+You will need to attach all the study documentation to your application, including participant documents (invitations, information sheets and consent forms), evidence of insurance, study protocol, and Organisation information document which detail what activities you are planning to carry out at each site (NB the Organisation information document replaced the statement of activities and schedule of events in England and Wales, as well as the SSI form in other UK nations, from 5th June 2019).
 Most studies require approval from an NHS Research Ethics Committee (REC) which needs to be booked via the central booking service.
 The application to REC is also via the IRAS form.
 See this guide to find out whether you need review by a REC.
 Studies which do not require approval from an NHS REC need to contact central booking (see above) to get a 'dummy' REC number to include in the IRAS form.

 For a guide to using IRAS click here.

 To conduct a research study in the NHS, which means either recruiting patients or staff through their role in the NHS, or using patient or staff data, or taking place on NHS premises, you will need to consult with the NHS organisation where you intend to conduct the research, which will need to confirm capability and capacity of the organisation to take part in the study.
-For research in primary care each GP practice you want to use as a research site or Participant Identification Centre (PIC) has to sign off to say they have capability and capacity.
-If your study is taking place in primary care in West Yorkshire or Harrogate and Rural District you also need to liaise with us and we will issue an advisory email to GP practices regarding capability and capacity and confirming that a study has liaised with R&D. A webinar explaining how sponsors should work together with sites can be found here.
+For research in primary care each GP practice you want to use as a research site or Participant Identification Centre (PIC) has to sign off to say they have capability and capacity (some PIC sites with very small involvement, e.g. advertising the study via a poster, do not need to go through a sign-off process, as long as they are HRA-approved).
+If your study is taking place in primary care in West Yorkshire you also need to liaise with us and we will issue an advisory email to GP practices regarding capability and capacity and confirming that a study has liaised with R&D. A webinar explaining how sponsors should work together with sites can be found here.
 You can also find information in your HRA approval letter about how you will be expected to get confirmation of capacity and capability.